Simon Reynolds: Critical style

 Reynolds' writing has blended cultural criticism with music journalism.
 He has written extensively on gender, class, race, and sexuality in relation to music and culture.
 Early in his career, Reynolds often made use of critical theory and philosophy in his analysis of music, deriving particular influence from thinkers such as Roland Barthes, Georges Bataille, Julia Kristeva, Michel Foucault, and Gilles Deleuze and Félix Guattari.
 He has on occasion used the Marxist concepts of commodity fetishism and false consciousness to describe attitudes prevalent in hip hop music.
 In discussing the relationship between class and music, Reynolds coined the term liminal class, defined as the upper-working class and lower-middle-class, a group he credits with "a lot of music energy".
 Reynolds has also written about drug culture and its relationship to various musical developments and movements.
 In the 2000s, in tandem with fellow critic and blogger Mark Fisher, Reynolds made use of Jacques Derrida's concept of hauntology to describe a strain of music and popular art preoccupied with the disjointed temporality and "lost futures" of contemporary culture.

+Personal life

+Reynolds is married to American writer Joy Press.
+Their child Kieran Press-Reynolds was born in 2000.
+Kieran is a music critic who has written for GQ, Pitchfork, and Dazed, and has been described as a digital culture reporter by Time magazine.